Thinkalaazhcha Nalla Divasam: Plot

 She goes to the old age home and passes away the next day.
-Gopan, now with only his family in the house waiting to be sold has nightmares.
-He feels really guilty of his deeds and loses his peace of mind.
-He decides not to sell the house his mother loved so much and decides to spend the rest of his life there.
+Gopan, now with only his family in the house waiting to be sold, has nightmares.
+He feels really guilty about his deeds and loses his peace of mind.
+He decides not to sell the house his mother loved so much and spend the rest of his life there.

 The film depicts how materialistic people become given the circumstances and how their past does not have any value in such people's lives.

 There is also a side track of on and off love angle between Sheenu and Venu and Gopan's girls enjoying the stint in the ancestral house, running around with livestock, bathing in ponds, etc. The girls finally force their father to stay back making his decision to stay in his ancestral house easier.

-Sheenu, brought up in Mumbai, initially does not like the relative girl at the house because of her over friendly approach.
+Sheenu, brought up in Mumbai, initially does not like the relative girl at the house because of her over-friendly approach.
 She later learns in an embarrassing moment from Venu that she understands all the bad words Sheenu used in English because the girl is more educated than her.
-Padmarajan, with his skillful narrative clearly shows how urban people generally consider villagers primitive.
+Padmarajan, with his skillful narrative, clearly shows how urban people generally consider villagers primitive.